CS222-UIUC/Neural-Style-Transfer-Project/README.md

 [Ritul K. Soni](https://github.com/RitulSoni) created the Nav Bar that redirects users to portions of the single page website.
 He also worked with Parallax implementing aesthetic features for the website.
 He worked primarily on the frontend creating the style of the website.

-[Jacob Ko](https://github.com/jacobko57) created the react share button where users can share the images they created with the style transfer to social media sites such as Snapchat, Facebook, and also Email.
+[Jacob Ko](https://github.com/jacobko57) created the react share button where users can share the images they created with the style transfer to social media sites such as Twitter, Facebook, and also Email.
+Also helped to implement the button used to download the stylized image.

 [Daniel Ku](https://github.com/dk9966) created the look of the Neural Style Transfer app the file upload buttons needed for users to upload their own images.
 He also created the barebones website where we expanded upon.